 Directors attend Board meetings, which are held monthly (September to June) and an Annual General Meeting.

 Sarah has operated several fundraisers and initiatives through her business to benefit local nonprofits, as well as volunteering at or coordinating many events and fundraisers.
-Some of her past volunteerism includes: Ontario Event Committee to benefit Kelly Shires Breast Cancer Foundation, Fore Pink Golf Tournament, “A Day in the Life” Marketing Committee at the Midland Cultural Centre, prom dress collection to benefit Ballroom Blitz, and the Guesthouse Shelter.
+Some of her current and past volunteerism includes: Ontario Event Committee to benefit Kelly Shires Breast Cancer Foundation, Fore Pink Golf Tournament, “A Day in the Life” Marketing Committee at the Midland Cultural Centre, prom dress collection to benefit Ballroom Blitz, CLH Developmental Support Services, and the Guesthouse Shelter.

 Sarah believes that it is paramount to support local endeavours in the community where her business has flourished.

 Dorothy Blanks was raised and lives in Midland, Ontario.
 A mother of two children (Brittany and Kevin), Dorothy also has two grandchildren, Olivia and Frazer, who are the joys of her life!

 In the Financial Industry for the past 30 years, Dorothy is currently employed with Meridian Credit Union in Penetanguishene, as the Assistant Branch Manager.

 Dorothy is very involved in the community, and joined the CLH Foundation Board of Directors in 2018, with a commitment to focus her time to help enhance the lives of the people supported by CLH Developmental Support Services.